 - Additional Guides And Further Resources

-This means that they are responsible for providing them with a safe environment in which to work, shop, eat or drink.
+This means that they are responsible for providing them with a safe environment to work, shop, eat or drink.
 Similarly, the Health And Safety At Work Act of 1974 states that employers owe their employees a duty of care.
 This means that they are supposed to provide them with a safe and hygienic environment in which to work.
-If an establishment or workplace neglects their duty of care towards a stakeholder and the person is injured as a result, then they could be held liable for the person’s injuries and have to pay them compensation.
+If an establishment or workplace neglects its duty of care towards a stakeholder and the person is injured as a result, then they could be held liable for the person’s injuries and have to pay them compensation.

-You can make a broken glass injury claim, or a trip and fall claim if you have been injured by discarded bottles in a nightclub.
-Unfortunately in pubs, bars and other similar venues, patrons sometimes discard bottles or glasses on the floor, rather than leaving them on the table to be disposed of properly.
-If the venue’s staff see discarded bottles or glasses then they are supposed to clear it up immediately, especially if pieces of broken glass are on the floor.
-They are also supposed to warn customers who are behaving in this responsible manner, not to continue this behaviour.
+You can make a broken glass injury claim if discarded bottles in a nightclub injure you.
+Unfortunately, in pubs, bars and other similar venues, patrons sometimes discard bottles or glasses on the floor rather than leaving them on the table to be disposed of properly.
+If the venue’s staff see bottles or glasses, they should clear them up immediately.
+They should also warn customers to behave irresponsibly.
 If necessary, they can ask them to leave.

-If you have suffered a nightclub broken glass injury, were cut by broken glass, or suffered a trip and fall accident you could be entitled to make a nightclub accident claim for your injuries.
-Call Legal Expert today and if you are entitled to claim, we have a team of personal injury claim lawyers who could conduct your trip claim.
+If you have suffered a nightclub broken glass injury, were cut by broken glass, or suffered a trip and fall accident, you could be entitled to make a nightclub accident claim for your injuries.
+Call Legal Expert today, and if you are entitled to claim, we have a team of personal injury claim lawyers who could conduct your trip claim.

 Do not try to pull the glass out yourself, or you can create further cuts or lacerations.
 A very deep cut could sever an artery causing you to bleed to death.
-This is why it is important to visit a doctor or hospital as soon as possible, as the doctors and nurses will know how to remove the glass and close the wound up effectively.
+This is why it is important to visit a doctor or hospital as soon as possible.
+That way, the doctors and nurses will know how to remove the glass and close the wound up effectively.

 General damages are often the primary part of a compensation package.
 They reward the injured person for the pain, suffering and loss of amenity they have experienced.
 They are usually the larger part of a compensation package.